Baked Potato Soup

 6 slices bacon, cut into 1/2 inch pieces

 1/2 cup all-purpose flour

 2 cups half-and-half cream

 Cook bacon in a skillet until evenly brown.
 Remove from skillet and place on paper towels to drain.
 When fully cooled, cover and refrigerate the bacon.
 Drain all but a tablespoon or so of the bacon grease from the skillet and place chopped onions in to cook until soft.

 Transfer onions to a slow cooker, and stir in chicken broth, bouillon cubes, potatoes, salt, and pepper.
 Cover, and cook on low for 6 to 7 hours, stirring occasionally.

 Using a potato masher, mash the cooked potatoes in the slow cooker until desired consistency is reached (you can also use an immersion blender, or transfer some of the potatoes and broth to a blender for a smoother texture, and put back into the crockpot when done).

 In a bowl, whisk together the flour and half-and-half.
-Stir into the soup along with the evaporated milk.
+Stir into the soup.
 Add cooked bacon.
 Cover, and cook another 30 minutes before serving.
 Serve with shredded cheddar cheese and chopped chives.